SovereignCloudStack/k8s-cluster-api-provider/doc/LoadBalancer-ExtTrafficLocal.md

   does not yet support HTTP health-monitors, only TCP.
 We'll have to wait for (and possibly help with) HTTP health-monitors to be implemented upstream.

+Due to the HTTP health-monitor not being supported, the created loadbalancer is not considered functional, so the reconciliation loop creates another loadbalancer until your project runs into quota limits (on the loadbalancer or on ports).
+So for now, the feature `use_ovn_lb_provider` should not be enabled.

 # Enabling health-monitor by default?

 We could enable a health-monitor by default for load-balancers created from OCCM